Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 What is the biggest city in Kootenai County?

-Coeur d’Alene is the county’s best-known city and primary hub for shopping, dining, recreation, and relocation interest in North Idaho.
+Coeur d’Alene is the best-known city in Kootenai County and the county’s main hub for shopping, dining, recreation, and relocation interest in North Idaho.

 What are the best places to live in Kootenai County Idaho?